Murmuration-Labs/bitscreen/new_user_tutorial.md

   * **Note:** Any Python 3 version 3.7+ will work.

-c) [pip for Python 3](https://pip.pypa.io/en/stable/installation/) (In some cases it may not come with Python out of the box).
+C) [pip for Python 3](https://pip.pypa.io/en/stable/installation/) (In some cases it may not come with Python out of the box).

   * **Note:** The versions of hat are currently fully functional in the installation process are pip 20.2.3 & pip 20.3.4.

   * Debian based: `sudo apt install python3-pip`

-d) ZeroMQ library - used for the communication between the Bitscreen Plugin and the Bitscreen Updater
+D) ZeroMQ library - used for the communication between the Bitscreen Plugin and the Bitscreen Updater

   * Debian based: `sudo apt install libzmq3-dev`